tgruene/tgruene/README.md

+= Moving to Codeberg
+I migrated my repositories and those of the Core Facility to Codeberg.org.I am not going to update the github repos anymore.

 I am Tim Gruene and head the [Core Facility Crystal Structure Analysis](http://ccsa.univie.ac.at), part of the Faculty of Chemistry at the University of Vienna.
 We determine structures of (mainly) chemical structures, and we do this with crystallography.
 We use X-rays and electron radiation, and we operate on single crystals and crystalline powders.